 Pros:

-- Customization: It can be painted or stained in any color, providing versatility in design.
+- Customizable: Can be painted or stained in any color.

 Cons: